 Newly improved 22" Peak Smokeless Patio Fire Pit simplifies clean up with a lift-out ash catch and grate with handles for easy clean up.
 The new Peak also includes a wider bezel on top of the fire pit promotes a more efficient smokeless burn for you and your guests to enjoy.

 Infused air flow offers a better burn and a smokeless experience

-- DUAL FUEL – Use either, or both, standard firewood and/or wood pellets to generate a significant amount of heat
+DUAL FUEL – Burn firewood and/or wood pellets to generate a significant amount of heat.

 Overall assembled size: